 The Battle of Hastings, 1066

-The Bayeux Tapestry provides our richest visual record of Norman footwear at the Battle of Hastings.
+The Bayeux Tapestry offers the richest visual record of Norman footwear at Hastings.
 It depicts William’s infantry and cavalry wearing boots that end just above the ankle, with laces or straps.
-Notably, many of the Norman foot soldiers are shown wearing shoes with cross-gartering—leather strips wrapped around the lower leg—which helped keep the boot from flapping and provided ankle support.
-This attention to detail suggests that mobility was a priority.
-On the battlefield on Senlac Hill, the Normans had to charge up a slope, feign retreat, and then wheel around to counterattack.
-Their footwear enabled them to plant their feet securely for the shield wall and to pivot quickly during the feigned flight—a tactic that turned the tide.
-Without sturdy, grippy soles, the rapid maneuvers that confused the Anglo-Saxon forces would have been impossible.
+Notably, many foot soldiers are shown with cross-gartering—leather strips wrapped around the lower leg—which kept the boot from flapping and provided ankle support.
+This detail suggests mobility was a priority.
+On Senlac Hill, the Normans had to charge uphill, feign retreat, then wheel around to counterattack.
+Their footwear enabled them to plant their feet securely for the shield wall and pivot quickly during the feigned flight—a tactic that turned the tide.
+Without sturdy, grippy soles, the rapid maneuvers that confused the Anglo-Saxon forces would have been nearly impossible.
+Artifacts from battlefields near Hastings, though rare, include hobnails that match the pattern seen in Norman boots.

 Long-Distance Marches and Sieges

 Beyond a single battle, Norman military success was built on strategic mobility.
-William’s invasion of England involved transporting an army across the Channel, then marching from Pevensey to Hastings, and later to London—a distance of over 60 miles through dense woodland and boggy ground.
-Chronicle accounts note that Norman soldiers were issued new boots before the campaign, and that supply trains carried spare leather and tools to make field repairs.
-For sieges, such as the long siege of Domfront (1051) or the Norman siege of Rome (1084), soldiers needed footwear that could withstand muddy trenches, wet stone, and constant standing.
-The hobnailed soles of Norman boots allowed them to climb siege ladders and scramble over earthworks without slipping, a distinct advantage over defenders who might wear smooth-soled shoes.
+William’s invasion of England involved transporting an army across the Channel, then marching from Pevensey to Hastings and later to London—over 60 miles through dense woodland and boggy ground.
+Chronicle accounts note that soldiers were issued new boots before the campaign and that supply trains carried spare leather and tools for field repairs.
+During sieges like the long investment of Domfront (1051) or the Norman siege of Rome (1084), soldiers needed footwear that could withstand muddy trenches, wet stone, and constant standing.
+Hobnailed soles allowed them to climb siege ladders and scramble over earthworks without slipping, a distinct advantage over defenders wearing smooth-soled shoes.
+Norman chroniclers praised the endurance of their troops, often attributing it to practical gear like boots.

 Comparative Analysis with Contemporary Armies